Asabeneh/30-Days-Of-Python/05_Day_Lists/05_lists.md

     ```

 27. After joining the lists in question 26.
 Copy the joined list and assign it to a variable full_stack.
 Then insert Python and SQL after Redux.

+### Exercises: Level 2

-28. The following is a list of 10 students ages:
+1. The following is a list of 10 students ages:

 ```sh
 ages = [19, 22, 19, 24, 20, 25, 26, 24, 25, 24]